-The Entrepreneur-in-Residence (EnIR) Program at Heidelberg School of Business demonstrates Heidelberg's commitment to facilitating venture creation process by means of promoting academic excellence and providing profound student experience.
-The Entrepreneur-in-Residence is focused on innovation and creativity component of management and it complements the general management orientation of the Executive-in-Residence program at Heidelberg School of Business.
+The Entrepreneur-in-Residence (EnIR) Program demonstrates Heidelberg's commitment to facilitating venture creation process by means of promoting academic excellence and providing profound student experience.
+The Entrepreneur-in-Residence is focused on innovation and creativity component of management and it complements the general management orientation of the Executive-in-Residence program.